Kurczaczki69/transport-clicker-recode/README.md

 ❌ Routes editor\
 ❌ An actual tutorial on how to start playing\
-❌ Better alert system (eg. not using window.alert but a custom function with a cool UI)
+❌ Better alert system (eg. not using window.alert but a custom function with a cool UI) ❌ Special categories of buses and other vehicles (eg. for buses a sub-category with "intercity buses)